Heshamdan87/final-project-irad-septempet-october-2025-hesham-aldandan/QUICK_START.md

 ### Step 4: Add GitHub Secrets

-1. Go to your repo: `https://github.com/Heshamdan87/final-project-irad-septempet-october-2025-hesham-aldandan`
+1. Go to your GitHub repository
 2. Click **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret**
 4. Add these 2 required secrets: